 - conditional, meaning you have an outstanding document you need to submit

 - unconditional, a full offer or acceptance

-- or rejection, meaning you either need to re-apply or consider to pursue another program
+- or rejection, meaning you either need to re-apply or consider pursuing another program

 OVERSEAS STUDENT HEALTH COVER (OSHC)